ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Message Contexts {#msg-ctx}

+Using the MessageContext object, the application can set and retrieve meta-data of the message.
-A MessageContext object contains properties, see {{message-props}}, and other metadata for Messages.
-Therefore, a MessageContext object can be passed to the Send Action and is retuned by each Send action as well as Send and Receive related events.
+Therefore, a MessageContext object can be passed to the Send action and is retuned by each Send action as well as Send and Receive related events.

-The application can set, see {{message-props}} and query Message Properties using the Message Context.
+Message properties can be set, see {{message-props}}, and queried using the Message Context:

 ~~~
 PropertyValue := MessageContext.Get(property)